brysonsteck/riibalanced-patcher/SETUP.md

 ## macOS

-Make sure the Xcode Developer Tools are installed by running the following command in Terminal:
+Make sure the Xcode Developer Tools are installed by running the following command in Terminal.
+If they are not installed, a window will appear asking if you want to install them:

 ```
 xcode-select --install